 Headquartered in Washington D.C. with 53 field offices throughout the United States, the U.S. Equal Employment Opportunity Commission (or EEOC) is a federal agency responsible for “enforcing federal laws that prohibit discrimination against employees or job applicants because of their race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), and/or disability or genetic information.”
 The discrimination in question applies to many types of work situations, covering hiring, firing, promotions, harassment, training, benefits and compensation.

 Moreover, the EEOC also enforces related laws that prohibit discrimination against anybody who complains, files a complaint or participates in a lawsuit or investigation about discrimination of the types described above.
+Here's Fairygodboss' discrimination discussion board to prove that you're not alone in wondering about these topics.

 The EEOC enforces quite a number of federal laws having to do with discrimination in the workplace.
 Specifically, the EEOC enforces compliance with Title VII of the Civil Rights Act of 1964, the Pregnancy Discrimination Act (PDA) of 1978, the Equal Pay Act (EPA), the Age Discrimination in Employment Act (ADEA) of 1967, Title I of the American with Disabilities Act of 1990, Sections 102 and 103 of the Civil Rights Act of 1991, Sections 501 and 505 of the Rehabilitation Act of 1973 and the Genetic Information Nondiscrimination Act (GINA) of 2008.
 More information summarizing each of these laws can be found below.